twhoekstra/BMP_Exercise3_final/README.md

 ![](00sERFlr1k.png)

-Welcome to the repositiory for my submission for the BMP 2020 final,
+Welcome to the repository for my submission for the BMP 2020 final,

 ## A couple useful pieces of information: